felipebravom/AffectiveTweets/docs/benchmark.md

 ### Linear model using  n-grams + Bing Liu's Lexicon + SentiStrength

-We can combine the feature space of the two previous module using the class __FeatureUnion__ from Scikit-learn:
+We can combine the feature spaces of the two previous module using the class [FeatureUnion](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.FeatureUnion.html) from Scikit-learn:

 ```python